-- Cut the asparagus into 1 inch pieces but please leave the pointed tips intact.
+- Cut the asparagus into 1-inch pieces, but please leave the pointed tips intact.
 They always look impressive on a plate.

-- After zesting, quarter the lemon, remove the seeds and reserve for later.
+- After zesting, quarter the lemon, remove the seeds, and reserve for later.

 Cook the Pancetta

-- Cook the pancetta until it because lightly browned and is cooked through.
+- Cook the pancetta until it is lightly browned and is cooked through.
 This will take about 5 minutes.
 Transfer the cooked pancetta to a plate topped with a paper towel and reserve for later.

 Cook the Pasta

-- When the pasta is al dente, turn off the heat, remove 1 cup of the pasta water, reserving for later and drain the pasta into a colander.
+- When the pasta is al dente, turn off the heat, remove 1 cup of the pasta water, reserving for later, and drain the pasta into a colander.

 Cook the Vegetables

-- Add the "diced" shallots then season with salt and pepper.
+- Add the "diced" shallots, then season with salt and pepper.
 Cook until the shallots are lightly browned, about 2 to 3 minutes.
 Be sure to stir occasionally after you add the shallots.

-- Add the spinach and season with the hot pepper flakes, to taste.
+- Add the spinach and season with the hot pepper flakes to taste.

 Put the Meal Together and Serve

-- Add the cooked pasta to the pan of vegetables and add the mascarpone cheese, lemon zest, half the parmesan, the juice from 2 of the lemon wedges and half the reserved pasta cooking water.
+- Add the cooked pasta to the pan of vegetables and add the mascarpone cheese, lemon zest, half the parmesan, the juice from 2 of the lemon wedges, and half the reserved pasta cooking water.

 - Remove the pan from the heat and add the reserved pancetta.
-Cut the soft boiled eggs in half.
+Cut the soft-boiled eggs in half.